Shivam-GitLab/Shivam-GitLab/README.md

 - 👋 Hi, I’m @Shivam-Jha
-- 👀 I’m interested in Web Dev
+- 👀 I’m interested in Java Development
-- 🌱 I’m currently learning Java Full Stack
+- 🌱 I’m currently learning Java Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...